20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 4-6 ft

-Dracaena deremensis grows best in bright, indirect light away from direct sunlight, warmth and consistently moist, rich, well-drained soil coupled with monthly feeding during the growing season.
+Dracaena deremensis flourish in bright indirect light average warmth and humidity, and consistently moist, rich, well-drained soil coupled with monthly feeding in the growing season.
 Read more on how to grow and care for Dracaena deremensis.

 You liked it?
 Share on social media.